LiljestromNadja/DebianLinux/GIT/installingGit.md

 ## Git to Debian

-Installing Git to Debian 11:Also remember to create a new repository to Github.
+Installing Git to Debian 11, also remember to create a new repository to Github.

      git --version
      -> bash: git: command not found